hwengineer/STM32-ldscripts/README.md

 # STM32-ldscripts

-In this repo all of the Linker Scripts are stored.
+In this repo all of the linker scripts are stored.

 I made a `simple.ld` Linker script which contains only the necessary stuff for linking with the llvm linker (ld.lld).
 It also contains several controller specific linker scripts.
-The idea behind it is that you tell the compiler to use one micorcontroller dependend linker file and the `simple.ld` linker file.
+The idea behind it is that you tell the compiler to use one microcontroller dependent linker file and the `simple.ld` linker file.

     ... in meson.build ...
     # Add linker files